-On August 18, Miller stopped in Brainerd to see his family after receiving his orders at Ft.
+On August 18th, Miller stopped in Brainerd to see his family after receiving his orders at Ft.
 Knox.
 When asked, he informed the Brainerd Daily Dispatch that the battalion was being sent overseas, but he did not disclose where they were being sent.
 He later flew to Minneapolis and then flew to Ft.
 Lewis.
-The reality was there were only three places that tanks could be used., and they were Alaska, Hawaii, and the Philippines.
-Alaska was eliminated since the battalion’s B Company had been sent there.
+The reality was there were only three places where tanks could be used., and they were Alaska, Hawaii, and the Philippines, and Alaska was eliminated since the battalion’s B Company had been sent there.

 On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
 That same day, Major Ernest Miller was ordered to fly to Ft.
 Knox.
 The next day, he received orders that the 194th was being sent overseas.
 Two days later, on August 15, the rest of the 194th received its orders to go overseas.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
 It is also known that the 193rd Tank Battalion was sailing to Hawaii, on its way to the Philippines, when Pearl Harbor was attacked.
 After it arrived in Hawaii, the battalion was held there.
-The 70th and 191st never received orders for the Philippines because of the war.
-Some military documents from the time also show the name of the Provisional Tank Group in the Philippines as the First Provisional Tank Group a variation on First Tank Group.
+One of the two medium tank battalions – most likely the 191st – had received standby orders for the Philippines, but the orders were canceled on December 10th because the war with Japan had started.
+Some military documents from the time show the name of the Provisional Tank Group in the Philippines as the First Provisional Tank Group.

 The days were described as hot and humid, but if a man was able to find shade it was cooler in the shade.
 The Filipino winter had started when they arrived, and although it was warm when they went to sleep by morning the soldiers needed a blanket.
 They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.